codebysandip/react-ssr/docs/how-to-add-model-for-api-response.md

 ```

-For above json interface will be:
+For above json, Typescript Interface will be:

 ```typescript